ykashou92/Analyzing-Weather-Data-in-R/chapter3.md

 ---
-    title: Where is the wind with the highest power coming from?
+title: 'Where is the wind with the highest power coming from?'
-    description: Finally some math and functional programming in R.
+description: 'Finally some math and functional programming in R.'
-    v2: true

 ---

 ## Overview: The Wind Rose

 ```yaml